 TYPE knob and CV input – set the type of scale*.

-Pitch-unit buttons – set the pitches in the scale*.
+Pitch-unit buttons – set the pitches of the scale*.
 Starting with a root at the 12 o’clock position each consecutive button in clockwise direction is one semitone above the previous one.

-RANDOM button and CV input – generate new pitches in the scale.
+RANDOM button and RAND CV input – randomize the pitches of the scale.

-AXIS knob and CV input – transpose the current scale in steps of one semitone.
+AXIS knob and CV input – transpose the CV outputs in steps of one semitone.
 Range of +/-12 semitones.

 INTERVAL knob and CV input – offset the CV output of section B in steps of one semitone.
 Range of +/-12 semitones.

-ƒ button – changes the function of < and > buttons.
+ƒ button – changes the function of the < and > buttons.